RyanChristian259/AngularWeatherApp/README.md

 Dark sky api - https://darksky.net/dev

-Once you have your API keys from the above sites simply place them in the sample.contants.ts file where applicable.
+Once you have your API keys from the above sites, simply create a new file called keys.ts in the keys folder, copy the constants in the sample.keys.ts file into the new keys.ts file, and place your keys in the new file where applicable.
 I have listed the locations as "Your key here".
-Then rename the file to `constants.ts`.

 ### Don't forget to add `constants.*` to your .gitignore file so that you don't push your api keys up to github.